zhangruiyu/gtads_oppo/example/README.md

-# gtads_vivo_example
+# gtads_oppo_example

-Demonstrates how to use the gtads_vivo plugin.
+Demonstrates how to use the gtads_oppo plugin.

 ## Getting Started